ivanoff/mail-microservice/README.md

 ## Usage example

-Before running this example, make sure to [set up the email-microservice server](#server-setup).
+Before running this example, make sure to [set up the mail-microservice server](#server-setup).

 ```javascript
 import EmailServiceClient from 'mail-microservice';